okibcn/wslcompact/README.md

 ## USAGE

-The usage is straightforward.
-Calling `wslcompact` without arguments compacts all the WSL images.
-Or you can compact a single one passing its name as an argument, for instance `wslcompact Ubuntu`.
+The usage is straightforward:
+- Calling `wslcompact` without arguments compacts all the WSL images.
+- You can compact specific distros by passing their names as parameters, for instance `wslcompact Ubuntu`.
+- When using the `-i` info mode option, wslcompact won't modify the images, providing only the info.

 It ensures a minimal size and you end up with contiguous files for faster access in old HD-based systems.
-The list of names of the installed distros is accessible by typing `wsl -l` in any powershell terminal. with the `-i` info mode, it wont compact the images providing only the info.
+Should you need the list of names of your distros, it is accessible by typing `wsl -l`.

     Usage: wslcompact [OPTION] [DISTROS]